 Each Fine Arts piece is unique, reflecting the team’s history and individual style.
 The materials are simple, craft foam and recycled plastic; yet they delivery powerful symbolism.

-I currently created pieces for the NY Jets, Buffalo Bills, New Orleans Saints and Seatle Seahawks.
+I intended to make pieces for all 32 teams.
+So far, I’ve created pieces for the New York Jets, Buffalo Bills, New Orleans Saints, and Seatle Seahawks.

 Stay tuned!
 Watch as this project continues to grow.

 The New York Jets

 The inspiration for this design comes from the 1960’s cartoon show, “The Jetsons”.
 I also wanted the design to reflect the time period. (ex.
 The Space Age, sci-fi fashion and the Jet age) In addition, it turns out the 3 green dots represent the Jets winning Superbowl 3, but that’s a coincidence.

 The Buffalo Bills

 I believe that graphic design was on point with the original Bills logo.
 I loved the way it represents speed and power.
 It also reminded me of the artist, Lyubov Popova.
 This piece is an homage that reflects the dynamic and simplicity of both artists.
 (Plus, it’s also intended to be recognizable by Bills fans)

 The New Orleans Saints